 Here’s how to make the best three bean salad recipe: a fresh spin on Grandma’s!
 It’s so easy to throw together for picnics and potlucks.

 Here’s a fresh spin on that classic Bean Salad!
 You know, the kind at picnics and potlucks long into the cicada-buzzing summer?
 This American classic has been gracing tables for generations, and everyone has their own take on it.
-Here’s our spin on that bean salad of our youth, with a little less sugar and more freshness.
+Here’s our spin on that bean salad of our youth, with a little more complexity and freshness.
 But don’t worry: it’s still an easy three bean salad that’s as easy as dump and stir.
-We’re dying for you to try it and let us know…is it actually better than Grandma’s?
+Is it actually better than Grandma’s?
+We think so.
 (Sorry, Grandma: don’t be offended!)

 Bean salad is a classic American salad of canned beans marinated in a vinaigrette.
-It’s a staple at picnics and potlucks, because it doesn’t require refrigeration!
-It’s a side dish that can sit out in the heat for hours.
-The origin story of this classic is hazy, but it’s safe to say it originated in the 1950’s because that’s when recipes started appearing in cookbooks (per this source).
+It’s a staple at picnics and potlucks because it doesn’t require refrigeration and can sit out in the heat for hours.
+This type of bean salad originated in the 1950’s, when recipes using canned beans started appearing in cookbooks (per this source).
 Either way: Alex and I have been enjoying it for our entire lives.